 The consumer advocate added that some states, led by Pennsylvania, have established well-funded “mini-CFPBs” inside their attorney general offices.
 New York has a strong financial regulator in its Department of Financial Services, which was established after the Dodd-Frank law’s enactment.
-And California, for one, has proposed a new financial agency.
+And California has also set up a consumer protection financial agency.

 “Let a thousand flowers bloom,” Mierzwinski declared.